AbdulrahmanFiala/Tayeb-Mainnet/README.md

 # Tayeb - Sharia Compliant DeFi Platform

-A comprehensive decentralized platform for Sharia-compliant cryptocurrency investment, built with Solidity smart contracts for Moonbase Alpha (Moonbeam Testnet).
+A comprehensive decentralized platform for Sharia-compliant cryptocurrency investment, built for Moonbeam mainnet and compatible with Chopsticks forks for local testing.

 ## 🌟 Features